 Why Should DC Families Choose Solstice Over Summer Camps For Troubled Girls?

-One of the key advantages Solstice has over traditional summer camps for troubled girls is our holistic approach to therapy.
-While you might be concerned about a few key symptoms your daughter possesses, we believe that lasting change comes from healing the whole person, and the core of her problems, rather than just handling each symptom individually.
+One of the key advantages Solstice has over traditional a summer camp for troubled girls and assigned female at birth from DC is our holistic approach to therapy.
+While you might be concerned about a few key symptoms your child possesses, we believe that lasting change comes from healing the whole person, and the core of their problems, rather than just handling each symptom individually.

-Located in Utah, just outside of Salt Lake City, our program helps girls from all over the country including DC.
-Sending your daughter away from home to receive therapeutic treatment might be the best thing you can do for her and your whole family.
+Located in Utah, just outside of Salt Lake City, our program helps girls and assigned female at birth from all over the country including DC.
+Sending your child away from home to receive therapeutic treatment might be the best thing you can do for their and your whole family.
 While at Solstice, you and your teen will have the time to refocus and strengthen your relationship.
-Her time away from the family gives her the space she needs to work through her challenges.
+Her time away from the family gives their the space they needs to work through their challenges.

-Many of the girls who come to Solstice struggle with traumatic events from their pasts.
+Many of the girls and assigned female at birth who come to Solstice struggle with traumatic events from their pasts.
 We take particular care when treating our trauma patients, and utilize several research-backed therapeutic approaches, such as:

 - Somatic experiencing